Codes and Frequencies

 HINDIAN is not comparable with the recoded variable HIHSE, which reflects responses edited for accuracy by the NCHS.
+The NCHS strongly advises analysts to use recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.
 During the course of data editing, the NCHS discovered many errors in the responses to questions about insurance coverage.
 This might be shown, for example, by a mismatch between the verbatim name of an insurance plan and the type of insurance coverage the person selected from the categories on the card.
 The NCHS corrected misreported insurance coverage by reassigning individuals to the correct category in recoded variables.

 - 1997-1999: Persons covered by some type of health care plan.

 - 2000-2018: All persons.